 In Partisan U.S. House, Consensus Emerges Over Manufacturer 340B Actions

 Three out of four Democratic members (174 members or 75 percent) and just over one out of every three Republican members of the U.S. House (69 members or 34.8 percent) signed yesterday’s bipartisan House letter to U.S. Health and Human Services (HHS) Secretary Alex Azar demanding “immediate action to stop [drug] companies from either denying or limiting access to 340B pricing to hospitals, health centers, and clinics participating in 340B.”
-Click here for a Microsoft Excel spreadsheet that breaks down the letter’s 243 signers by party affiliation.
+Click here for a PDF that breaks down the letter’s 243 signers by party affiliation.

 The strong support for the letter, especially by Republicans, will raise pressure on Azar and the Trump administration either to persuade the manufacturers to retreat or sanction them if they remain on their current course.

 “Protecting access to prescription drugs for underserved communities should be a top priority,” said Rep. David McKinley (R-W.Va.), one of the six House members who led the drive to collect signatures for the letter.
 “Unfortunately, the big pharmaceutical companies’ recent actions to restrict 340B drug discounts could jeopardize the ability of hospitals to provide vital services to vulnerable populations.
 Our letter shows strong bipartisan opposition to this action, and hopefully will convince HHS to intervene.”